What is a representative sample?

 - A large representative sample gives us greater certainty that the people included are the ones we need, and we also reduce any possible bias.
 Therefore, if we want to avoid inaccuracy in our surveys, we must have representative and balanced samples.

-How to Obtain a Representative Sample
+How to build a representative sample

-If we are going to use probability sampling to obtain a representative sample then simple random sampling is the best choice.
-The choice of the sample will be made at random, which guarantees that each member of the population will have the same probability of selection and inclusion in the sample group.
+If we will use probability sampling to obtain a representative sample, then simple random sampling is the best choice.
+The sample choice is made at random, which guarantees that each member of the population will have the same probability of selection and inclusion in the sample group.